IE-bank-team/ie-bank-infrastructure/modules/sql/managed-instance/README.md

 - Required: No
 - Type: object

-### Parameter: `timezunoId`
+### Parameter: `timezoneId`

-ID of the timezuno.
-Allowed values are timezunos supported by Windows.
+ID of the timezone.
+Allowed values are timezones supported by Windows.

 - Required: No
 - Type: string